 Compliments are positive comments about the services provided by or on behalf of the Council.
-They provide evidence of the high-quality services provided, act as recognition for good practice and professional conduct in staff and enable learning through the sharing of good practice.
+They provide evidence of the high standard of services, act as recognition for good practice and professional conduct in staff and enable learning through the sharing of good practice.
 Compliments are recorded and reported as part of monthly, quarterly and yearly monitoring reports.